adhall00/InterannualVariabilityCCMI_STEofOzoneandAirMass/README.md

 c. weight the anomalies by cosine(latitude) for the area weighting

-d. average the anomalies in both latitude adn longitude to create a timeseries
+d. average the anomalies in both latitude and longitude to create a timeseries

 e. apply a five month running mean to the time series.
 We would use a three month running mean for the ONI